matthiasdemuzere/w2w/JOSS/paper.md

 * _Step 4: Assign urban canopy parameters_

-Two pathways are followed when assigning the various urban canopy parameters to the LCZ Map, and translating this information onto WRF's grid:
+Two pathways are followed when assigning the various urban canopy parameters to the LCZ map, and translating this information onto WRF's grid:

 **Pathway 1**: **Morphological parameters** are assigned directly to the high-resolution LCZ map, and are afterwards aggregated to the lower-resolution WRF grid.
 In this way, the method produces a unique urban morphology parameter value for each WRF grid cell.
 This was found to be more efficient in reproducing urban boundary layer features, especially in the outskirts of the city [@Zonato2020], and is in line with the [WUDAPT-to-COSMO](https://github.com/matthiasdemuzere/WUDAPT-to-COSMO) routine [@Varentsov2020].